ryanjdillon/pylleo/README.rst

 License
 -------
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the GPLv3 license.
 Please see the license file in this repository.